polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/datagrid/README.md

         return:bool:true
 ```

+The above code, creates an Ajax Datagrid with support for inline editing of items, paging and filtering (search).

-Assuming you've imported som CSV file, the above code will create somethin resembling the following for you.
+Assuming you've imported som CSV file, the above code will create something resembling the following for you, depending upon how your CSV file
+looks like.

 ![alt tag](screenshots/ajax-datagrid-example-screenshot.png)

-The above code, creates an Ajax Datagrid with support for inline editing of items, paging and filtering (search).

 The dataset the datagrid expects in your *[_on-get-items]* lambda callback, should look something like this.